SHathi28/Ethical-Hacking-Python-Scripts/README.md

    **server.py v1.2**: Allows the script to now continuously execute commands on the remote system and print the results to the console.\
 ![reverseShell Screenshot 3](README_Screenshots/reverseShell_Screenshot3.png)

-   **server.py v1.3**: Increase the amount of data the server is able to receive and parse from the remote system utilizing the JSON library.\
+   **server.py v1.3**: Increase the amount of data the server is able to receive and parse from the remote system by utilizing the JSON library.
+In this example, the script is able to receive the data from the command 'netstat -nr' which is above 1024 bytes and would have previously crashed the program.\
 ![reverseShell Screenshot 4](README_Screenshots/reverseShell_Screenshot4.png)

 2. **reverseShell.py**: Works in conjunction with server.py.
 This script is designed to be placed on the target machine and establish a connection with the command system, waiting to receive commands to execute and send back.